Miklós László

-Miklós László (May 20, 1903 – April 19, 1973; born Nicholaus Leitner) was a playwright and naturalized American citizen born in Budapest, Hungary.
-He is best known for his play Illatszertár, also known as Parfumerie, which was later used as the storyline for three movies, The Shop Around the Corner, In the Good Old Summertime, and, most recently, You've Got Mail.
+Miklós László (May 20, 1903 – April 19, 1973; born Nicholaus Leitner) was a Hungarian-born American playwright and screenwriter.

+He is best known for his play Illatszertár, also known as Parfumerie, which was later used as the storyline for three movies: The Shop Around the Corner, In the Good Old Summertime, and You've Got Mail, which was released posthumously.
 The play was also adapted for the Broadway stage as the musical She Loves Me.

 Early life

-Leitner (László) was born in Budapest, Hungary on May 20th,1903 to a family of German Jewish descent.
+Nicholaus Leitner was born in Budapest, Hungary, on May 20, 1903 to a family of German Jewish descent.
 Emperor Franz Josef ruled the Austro-Hungarian Empire, and the Great War was still a few years away.
 The name "László" was chosen for the Leitner family.
-No particular reason is known other than that it was a well-known Hungarian name and that it was similar (vaguely) to the original family name "Leitner".
+No particular reason is known other than that it was a well-known Hungarian name and that it was similar to the original family name "Leitner".
 Henrik and Ilona Fischer Leitner therefore gave to their infant son on his birth certificate the name Leitner László Nicholaus, last name first as is the custom in Hungary.

 Nicholaus grew up in Budapest.
 His family was in the entertainment business, and he naturally gravitated toward a career in entertainment as well.
 He was a clever and witty lad, always amusing friends and family with his quips and characterizations.
 He rubbed elbows with the Hungarian literati of the day including the playwright Ferenc Molnár, whose most famous work Liliom is known to English-speaking audiences as the Rodgers and Hammerstein musical Carousel.
 It only made sense then that Niki was encouraged to put pen to paper and as a young adult began to produce his own little one-scene plays for the various small theatres and cabarets around the city.
 These “little plays” became his fame and provided spare income to support his “young man with possibilities” lifestyle.
 It even afforded him the time to work on some larger more comprehensive works which he would eventually complete as full multi-act plays.

 Money was no issue for the young László.
-His father continued to do very well with his own business endeavors and at one point, anecdotal information describes the father as one of the wealthiest men in Hungary.
+His father continued to do very well with his own business endeavours and at one-point, anecdotal information described the father as one of the wealthiest men in Hungary.
 But tragically, poor management, high living and wild spending brought the family to total destitution.
 And then unexpectedly his father died and Nicholas was left as the sole provider for his mother and eight siblings.
 Writing was not sufficient to feed a family and pay the bills, so Niki turned to a host of jobs, none too small to earn the pay that was necessary to keep the family afloat.
-As he told it, he worked as a candy-maker, collar salesman, necktie agent, script typist, clerk and even worked as a laborer in a petroleum factory while siblings grew up and gradually took responsibility for their own lives and livelihoods.
+As he told it, he worked as a candy-maker, collar salesman, necktie agent, script typist, clerk and even worked as a labourer in a petroleum factory while his siblings grew up and gradually took responsibility for their own lives and livelihoods.